ofrogon/cleanBowerInstaller/README.md

 # clean-bower-installer
-This tool permit to install bower dependencies without including the entire repos.
+This tool permit to install bower dependencies without including the entire repo.
 This tool add a way to specify and take only what you really need form all the files bower get.

 It also support smart file update so only the needed files be update/rewrite when you run this tool.